lalan-kumar-alt/student_data/README.md

 ### How to use these projecct

-##Tese project can be use by some cammands which are given in my code .
+##These project can be use by some cammands which are given in my code .
 Just you have to type "help"   all detels will come on your screen